Tencent/TencentPretrain/README.md

 doc3-sent1
 doc3-sent2
 ```
-The book review corpus is obtained from book review classification dataset.
+The book review corpus is obtained from book review sentiment classification dataset.
 We remove labels and split a review into two parts from the middle to construct a document with two sentences (see *book_review_bert.txt* in *corpora* folder).

 The format of the classification dataset is as follows:
 ```